Where to stay in Hanoi First Time: Best areas & districts

 💰 Best budget hotel:Mercury Central Hotel Hanoi

-Map of areas and districts to stay in Hanoi:
+This is my map of recommended areas and districts in Hanoi:

 Map of Best areas & districts to stay in Hanoi